etselamet/PowershellScanWebApp/README.md

 port is optional.
 Default scan ports are 80, 443, 8080 and 8081.
 If you give "-port 80".
 Script will scan only 80 port, or "-port 80, 1010 and 445", then script only will scan 80, 1010 and 445 ports.

+Script scans given IP and port adresses and if port is open, script try to connect with a web-request.
 After scanning, script creates (timestamp).txt file for detailed information about process.
 Report file consist of open or close information about scanning IP and port adress and if there is a web application running on this port, script will exract server information, protocol version and last modified date otomatically.

 ## Example report file format